Solvable groups of interval exchange transformations

 Thus, we need to understand the orbit closures of a finitely generated group, and we also need to understand how it varies when we pass to a subgroup of finite index.

-A result by Imanishi about the holonomy of codimension 1 foliations shows that for each finitely generated group $G<\IET(\cald)$, there is a partition of $\cald$ into finitely many $G$-invariant subdomains, such that in restriction to each subdomain, either every orbit is dense (such a subdomain is called an \emph{irreducible component}), or every orbit is finite of the same cardinal (and one can say more, see Proposition \ref{prop_Imanishi}).
+A result by Imanishi \cite{Ima} about the holonomy of codimension 1 foliations shows that for each finitely generated group $G<\IET(\cald)$, there is a partition of $\cald$ into finitely many $G$-invariant subdomains\footnote{A subdomain of $\cald$ is a subset that consists of finitely many semi-open intervals, closed on the left}, such that in restriction to each subdomain, either every orbit is dense (such a subdomain is called an \emph{irreducible component}), or every orbit is finite of the same cardinal (and one can say more, see Proposition \ref{prop_Imanishi}).
 In particular, for each $x\in\cald$, $\overline{G.x}$ is either finite, or is the closure of a subdomain (not a Cantor set).

 When passing to a finite index subgroup $G_0$ of $G$, it could happen that an irreducible component for $G$ splits into several irreducible components for $G_0$.

 For example, consider $\cald=(\bbZ/2\bbZ)\times(\bbR/\bbZ)$, and consider the subgroup $G$ of $\IET(\cald)$ generated by the three following tranformations $\tau,R_0,R_1$.
 Let $\tau$ be the involution $(i,x)\mapsto (i+1,x)$; let $\alpha\in\bbR\setminus\bbQ$ and let $R_0$ be the rotation of angle $\alpha$ on the circle $\{0\}\times (\bbR/\bbZ)$ and as the identity on the circle $\{1\}\times (\bbR/\bbZ)$; and let $R_1=\tau R_0\tau\m$.
 Then $\grp{R_0,R_1}\simeq\bbZ^2$, and $G=\grp{\tau,R_0}\simeq (\bbZ \oplus \bbZ) \isemidirect (\bbZ/2\bbZ)$, and any orbit of $G$ is dense.